Modular Invariants for Some Finite Pseudo-Reflection Groups: Introduction

-Then Then $ \mc{A}^{G_I} $ is a free module of rank $ 2^n $ over the algebra $ P^{G_I}. $ \end{enumerate} \end{theorem} For more details and explicit basis of these free modules, we refer to Theorem \ref{imprimitive} for the case $ a=0 $ in (2), Theorem \ref{imprimi 2} for (1) and Theorem \ref{6.3} for the case $ 1\leq a\leq l $ in (2).
+then $ \mc{A}^{G_I} $ is a free module of rank $ 2^n $ over the algebra $ \mc{P}^{G_I}. $ \end{enumerate} \end{theorem} For more details and explicit basis of these free modules, we refer to Theorem \ref{imprimi 2} for part 1, Theorem \ref{imprimitive} for the case $ a=0 $ of part 2 and Theorem \ref{6.3} for the case $ 1\leq a\leq l $ of part 2.

+For module of covariants of type $ M, $ Broer and Chuai provide the so called Jacobian criterion of freeness for $ (\mc{P}\ten M)^G $ as $ \mc{P}^G $ module, see \cite[Theorem 3]{BC}.
+Our approach does not rely on this result, since it seems too hard to verify the Jacobian criterion in our case.

 The paper is organized as follows.
-In Section 2, 3 and 4, we review some needed results from \cite{Di,KM,MT,Mu,WW} and deal with $ P^{G_I} $ which overlaps with parts of \cite{He} and \cite{CSW}.
-The invariants of $ \mc{A} $ are given in Section 5,6 and 7.
-Precisely, section 5 deals with $ \mc{A}^{U_I} $ and section 6, 7 describe $ \mc{A}^{G_I} $ for concrete $ G_i. $
+Some notations and conventions are provided in Section 2.1.
+The necessary concepts and results concerning pseudo-reflection groups are recalled in Section 2.2.
+In Section 2.3, we first recall the Dickson invariants and Kuhn-Mitchell invariants of $ \mc{P}, $ then the invariants of $ \mc{P} $ over $ G_I $ are determined by \cite{CSW}.
+In Section 3, we recall the results by Mui, Ming-T\`{u}ng and Wan-Wang invariants of $ \mc{A}. $ Most concepts and results in these sections can be found in \cite{CSW, Di,Ka,KM,MT,Mu,WW}.
+The $ U_I $ and $ G_I $ invariants of $ \mc{A} $ are given in Sections 4, 5 and 6.
+Precisely, Section 4 deals with $ \mc{A}^{U_I} $ and Sections 5, 6 describe $ \mc{A}^{G_I} $ for the concrete $ G_i. $